-A serial peripheral interface (SPI) port allows for extensive configurability, as well as fine control of gain, skew and offset matching between the two converter cores.
+A serial peripheral interface (SPI) port allows for extensive configurability, as well as fine control of matching characteristics (gain, offset, skew) between the two converter cores.
+These adjustments allow the user to minimize spurs associated with the interleaving process.

 Digital output data is presented in selectable LVDS or CMOS formats.
-The KAD5610P is available in a 72contact QFN package with an exposed paddle.
+The KAD5510P-50 is available in a 72-contact QFN package with an exposed paddle.
 Performance is specified over the full industrial temperature range (-40 to +85°C).